 How to Melt Chocolate – Here are a few tips I’ve learned over the years to melt chocolate using the microwave that give the best results every single time.
+This is the method I used to my very beautiful Heart Shaped Chocolate Covered Strawberries.
 Let me show you how easy this method is.

 Is there anything more delicious than melted chocolate?

 One of my favorite snacks to enjoy is chocolate dipped pretzels.
 However, I think with Valentine’s Day this month, most people are thinking of chocolate covered strawberries.

 When I was first married I would melt chocolate using the double boiler method.
 And while that works great, if you get water anywhere near the chocolate, the chocolate is ruined and you need to start again.

 Affiliate Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, click here.